renewalsa-websites/craft-template/docs/working-with-platform/project-setup.md

 |Region: | Australia (au-2) Azure |
 |Organization: | Renewal SA Enterprise |

+The production enviornment name is case sensitive, so ensure it is set to `live` and not `Live`.

 ## Connect your git repository

 All projects must use the `github` integration to link to a repository hosted in the Renewal SA Websites github organisation.

 For ease of setup, it's required that this repo have `master`, `uat` and `live` branches.

+It is reccomended to use the Renewal SA Github User's token when connecting to github, this can be provided to you via Renewal SA IT.

 ## Domain configuration